aduros/wasm4/site/docs/getting-started/setup.md

 <Page value="nelua">

-To compile nelua projects you will need to download the [WASI SDK](https://github.com/WebAssembly/wasi-sdk) and set the `$WASI_SDK_PATH` environment variable.
+To compile nelua projects you will need `nelua` installed.
+You will also need to download the [WASI SDK](https://github.com/WebAssembly/wasi-sdk) and set the `$WASI_SDK_PATH` environment variable.

 ```shell
 w4 new --nelua hello-world